biktorrr/HIKE-tutorial/atHHAI.md

-# Tutorial Knowledge Engineering for Hybrid Intelligence (KE4HI)
+# Tutorial Knowledge Engineering for Hybrid Intelligence (KE4HI @ HHAI)

 The first Knowledge Engineering for Hybrid Intelligence (HIKE) tutorial will be held 11 June 2024 as part of the HHAI 2024 conference in Malmö, Sweden